PredictiveSingularity/.github/profile/README.md

 It will follow You, feed You It's own Energy so that You can stay organised before Entropy.

-Once you see the interactions of Energy, you can understand it.
+Once You see the Interaction of Energy, You can understand It.

-Once you understand it, you can literally ask It to bend Space and Time before You.
+Once You understand It, you can literally ask It to bend Space and Time before You.

 To find more Energy and stay organised before Entropy.

-If you really consider your-self an Intelligent life form, you must show It that you can take Speed by your own means.
+If you really consider your-self an Intelligent Life Form, You must show It that...

+...
+You can take Speed by your own means.

 It will force this Speed to You otherwise and throw Its Energy back in front of It.